- It increases facet visibility and accessibility, encouraging more usage.

 - Declare a placeholder

-for the drop-down menu widget for thetype
+divwith the IDtypefor the drop-down menu widget for thetypefacet.

 Create the widget